ConorFernandez/activid-new/README.md

 ## Activid

 Activid is a company that connects freelance video editors with customers who need their services.
-The videos that customers need edited are things like vacation videos, sports reels, Kickstarted pitches, etc. Pricing for the projects is based on length of uploaded customer video, category, desired length of the edited video, and a few other factors.
+The videos that customers need edited are things like vacation videos, sports reels, Kickstarter pitches, etc. Pricing for the projects is based on length of uploaded customer video, category, desired length of the final video, and a few other factors.

 ### Zencoder